Hallucination Prevention - Entity Enricher Documentation

 Preserve Logic

-Fields marked preserve: true (IDs, SKUs, timestamps) are restored to their original input values after enrichment.
-The LLM cannot overwrite ground truth data.
+Fields marked preserve: true (IDs, SKUs, import identifiers) are restored to their original input values after enrichment — the LLM cannot overwrite ground truth data.
+Enrichment requests must provide a value for every preserved field, so nothing is ever pinned to null or invented.

 7